 Examples of participatory processes are: a process of electing committee members (where candidatures are first presented, then debated and finally a candidacy is chosen), participatory budgets (where proposals are made, valued economically and voted on with the money available), a strategic planning process, the collaborative drafting of a regulation or norm, the design of an urban space or the production of a public policy plan.

-You can also find the pdf of the first drafts of the documents of the Statutes and of the Internal Organization of the Decidim Association on related documents inside the folder with the title 'first drafts of documents'
+You can find the pdf of the proposal of the Statutes and the proposal of the roadmap and the provisional Coordination Committee approved during the assembly of 16.02.2019 in related documents within the folder with the name 'Approval Documents':

 A process open to the entire Community regarding the decision-making and representative bodies that we must equip ourselves with in order to build an autonomous, transparent and democratic organisation for the Decidim Project.